 Gujarat Board HSC Class 12 Physics important questions provide you with an advanced level of questions which will prepare you for Class 12th Physics examination.
 Class 12 students also need to prepare themselves for various competitive examinations such as IIT-JEE etc and these important questions for Class 12 Physics will provide them with different questions from various topics which are generally skipped by students.

 Gujarat Board Class 12 Physics syllabus is vast which covers topics such as static electricity, current electricity, electromagnetic waves, etc which needs lots of preparation.
 Practicing Class 12 Physics important question will clear the conceptual knowledge and also enhance their subject knowledge.
 Important question for Class 12 Physics will help you to know in which chapters you are weak so that you can prepare again.
 It also increases your confidence.

 Solving important question papers for Class 12 Physics will help the students to analyze the current progress of their ongoing studies.
-Solving important questions is one of the best ways to prepare for the examination.
+Solving important questions is one of the best ways to prepare for the examination as it covers important concepts taken from the gseb physics textbook.
 Students are advised to understand the concepts and theories of physics properly before the exam.
 Students who are going to appear for GSEB board class 12 exam must focus on the important questions while preparing for their examination.

 1. Q amount of charge is uniformly distributed over somebody.
 How should the body be divided into two parts, so that the force acting between the two parts is maximum for a given separation between them?

 2. A drop of water (spherically shaped) has 3 x 10-10 C amount of charge residing on it.
 500 V electric potential exists on its surface.
 Calculate the radius of this drop.
 Two such drops (having identical charge and radius) combine to form a new drop.
 Calculate the electric potential on the surface of the new drop.
 K = 9 x 109 SI.